BLCM/BLCMods/Borderlands 2 mods/Apocalyptech/BL2 Better Loot Mod/README.md

 * Lifting early-game loot restrictions came directly from UCP, though I since expanded that section quite a bit.
-* Setting guaranteed drops for the vast majority of bosses in-game, via two nicely-concise statements, came from JimRaven's "FarmFest"
+* Setting guaranteed drops for the vast majority of bosses in-game, via two nicely-concise statements, came from JimRaven's `FarmFest`
-* Orudeon's "Gemstone Loot Pools" clued me in that the main Gemstone pool in the Tiny Tina DLC is heavily weighted towards Pistols.
+* Orudeon's `Gemstone Loot Pools` clued me in that the main Gemstone pool in the Tiny Tina DLC is heavily weighted towards Pistols.
-* FromDarkHell's "BL1Loot" provided a great index of gear for my own similar addition of uniques/pearls/seraphs into the legendary pool (though I went about it slightly differently)
+* FromDarkHell's `BL1Loot` provided a great index of gear for my own similar addition of uniques/pearls/seraphs into the legendary pool (though I went about it slightly differently)
+* Natsu235's `Fight_for_Sanctuary_Weapons` provided a fix so that dropped
+  Fire Drills will stay in your inventory between runs of the game.

 I'd also like to thank the fine folks in Shadow's Evil Hideout #bl-modding Discord channel for putting up with all my noobish questions when I was first getting